quantimnot/privacy/readme.md

 ### Tor

-Use [Tor](https://www.torproject.org/) when you want true anonimity.
+Use [Tor](https://www.torproject.org/) when you want true anonymity.

 ### VPN

-VPNs do **NOT** provide anonimity, but they do provide an important layer of privacy.
+VPNs do **NOT** provide anonymity, but they do provide an important layer of privacy.

 Please see also https://www.privacyguides.org/vpn/.
 Any of their recommendations are good.